Anthony Fauci: Bringing Science-Based Responses to Infectious Disease Threats -- from HIV to Ebola

 He was one of the first in science and medicine to recognize the HIV/AIDS outbreak as a potential health crisis when the malady came to the world's attention in 1981.
 "When I chose to focus on the AIDS epidemic in the 1980s, many of my colleagues thought I was misguided," says Tony.
 "But I felt I was destined to become involved.
 I knew deep down that this disease was to be a public health catastrophe.
 Failure to contain this disease is not an option."

 For almost 30 years, Tony has made seminal contributions to the understanding of how HIV destroys the body's defenses, leading to its susceptibility to deadly infections.
 Furthermore, he has been instrumental in developing highly effective strategies to treat patients with this disease, approaches that have resulted in millions of years of life saved around the world.
-He continues to devote much of his research to identifying exactly how HIV causes disease and the scope of the body's immune responses to this endlessly devious virus.
-As testament to his prolific work in AIDS research, Tony was recognized as the world's 10th most-cited HIV/AIDS researcher in the period between 1996 and 2006 by an Institute for Scientific Information study.

 Click here for more information.